Your challenge this week: To ask yourself what memories you could make by giving yourself permission to switch off all technology for 24 hours.

 What you need to complete your challenge this week:

-- Switch the on switch to off on your laptop, PC, smartphone, games console, television, radio etc for 24 hours
+- Switch the power button to ‘off’ on your laptop, PC, smartphone, games console, television, radio etc for 24 hours

 - Go and do stuff you enjoy with your family!

 - Added extra, keep a box on your dining table to put all your tech into at mealtimes, we added ‘no toys’ to our box so that the youngest could be included in the new rule too… and we let him decorate the box – do it, any box will do!

 If all else fails… unplug for a shorter period of time and build up to 24 hours by repeating the exercise at regular intervals.
 The point of this challenge, (and it is meant to ‘challenge’ you), is to ringfence a period of time when you use absolutely no technology.
 Putting all phones in a box or drawer, as suggested above, during mealtimes or switching off for just a morning or afternoon may feel more achievable if the idea of 24 hours feels impossible?
 Above all be safe, if you have a medical condition do what you need to avoid an emergency.